 Other Relevant Information

-I adhere to the BACP code of ethics and good practice, and undertake regular supervision as specified by the BACP guidelines.
+I adhere to the BACP and BPC code of ethics and good practice, and undertake regular supervision and continuing professional development as specified by the BACP and BPC guidelines.

 Training, qualifications & experience

-- Psychotherapist, Adult Complex Needs, Tavistock and Portman NHS Foundation Trust (2016 - present)
+- Psychotherapist, Adult Complex Needs, Tavistock and Portman NHS Foundation Trust (training placement)